aolivier23/edepViewer/README.md

 # edepViewer
-An external event viewer for edepsim.
+An external event viewer for [edep-sim](https://github.com/ClarkMcGrew/edep-sim).

 Warning:
   While I am personally using the develop branch of this project in my work, the project as a whole is still